The 47th Kirishima International Music Festival 2026

 Eliso Virsaladze

-Professor at Moscow Conservatory
+Professor of Moscow Conservatory

 Piano